WordPress Multisite: Subdomains or Subdirectories?

 - Your hosting – can you set up subdomains?

 - Your site’s location – on a local or remote server, or in a subdirectory.

-- And finally, it will depend in part on personal preference.
+- And finally, it will depend in part on your preference.

 If you’re activating Multisite on a new WordPress installation, then it’s up to you to decide between subdomains and subdirectories.
-But if your site is an established one, you’ll be forced to use subdomains.
-So if your site is over a month old, you’ll have no choice.
+But if you have an established site, you must force the use subdomains.
+So, if your site is over a month old, you’ll have no choice.

-This is for the simple reason that there could be a clash between the subdirectory addresses for sites created on your new network, and content you’ve already added to the site.
+This is because there could be a clash between the subdirectory addresses for sites created on your new network, and content you’ve already added to the site.
 Imagine you’ve created a site at mygreatsite.com and added a page called “WordPress is Awesome,” with the URL mygreatsite.com/wordpress-is-awesome.
-You then create a Multisite network and let users set up their own sites on subdomains.
-Someone comes along and decides to create a site called “WordPress is Awesome,” which would have a URL of mygreatsite.com/wordpress-is-awesome (forget about any copyright issues for now).
+You then create a Multisite network and let users set up their own sites on subdirectories.
+Someone comes along and creates a site called “WordPress is Awesome,” which would have a URL of mygreatsite.com/wordpress-is-awesome (forget about any copyright issues for now).
 You can see how this would be a problem.

 So instead, you’re forced to use subdomains, and the new site singing WordPress’s praises would be at wordpress-is-awesome.mygreatsite.com.
 No clash now.

 Once you’ve finished activating Multisite though, you can switch between subdomain and subdirectory installations.

 Personal Networks vs. Public Ones